Elves and dwarves are enemies, you say? Not this time.

 "I don't mind having a demon friend."

-In everyday life you're unlikely to know anyone of a different species to yourself, besides pets.
-And however much you might love your furry/scaly/feathered friends, the relationship probably isn't quite the same as the bipedal ones you have.
+In everyday life you're unlikely to know anyone of a different species to yourself, besides pets, and however much you might love your furry/scaly/feathered friends, the relationship probably isn't quite the same as the one you have with your bipedal ones.

 In fiction, this restriction is way